saar810/infinidat-assigment/README.md

 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

-## License

-State the license under which the project is distributed.